bgoonz/BGOONZ_BLOG_2.0/notes/articles/medium/The-ExpressJS-Way-To-Write.md

 Additionally, using `uncaughtException` is officially recognized as <a href="https://nodejs.org/api/process.html#process_event_uncaughtexception" class="markup--anchor markup--p-anchor" title="https://nodejs.org/api/process.html#process_event_uncaughtexception">crude</a>.
 So listening for `uncaughtException` is just a bad idea.
 This is why we recommend things like multiple processes and supervisors: crashing and restarting is often the most reliable way to recover from an error.

-We also don’t recommend using <a href="https://nodejs.org/api/domain.html" class="markup--anchor markup--p-anchor" title="https://nodejs.org/api/domain.html">domains</a>.
-It generally doesn’t solve the problem and is a deprecated module.
+We also don't recommend using <a href="https://nodejs.org/api/domain.html" class="markup--anchor markup--p-anchor" title="https://nodejs.org/api/domain.html">domains</a>.
+It generally doesn't solve the problem and is a deprecated module.

 #### Use try-catch